-Every profession requires certain qualities and strengths of character and we will all agree to that.
-When it comes to trucking though everybody thinks they can do it.
-What can it be so hard – it is just driving right?
-Well according to some statistics there are certain traits truckers should have in order to execute their duties.
-I believe though that with a little training and practice most people can manage to drive a semi truck.
+Every trade requires certain qualities and strengths of character, and we will all agree to that.
+When it comes to trucking, though, everybody thinks they can do it.
+What can be so hard – it is just driving, right?
+However, according to researchers, truck drivers should possess certain traits to perform well on the job.
+I believe, though, that with adequate training and practice most people can manage to drive a semi-truck.

 Top truck drivers traits:

-In the transportation industry deadlines are very important and truck drivers have to be able to do what they have promised when they have promised.
-Customers and companies have schedules and meeting them depends on the trucker’s timely performance.
-Great truckers are the solution to a shipping problem, not the problem.
+In the transportation industry, deadlines are very important, and truck drivers should be able to plan effectively and stick to deadlines.
+Individual customers and businesses have schedules and meetings that may depend on the trucker’s timely performance.
+Reliable truckers are the solution to a shipping problem.
 But are the truckers really the problem?
-Today the trucking industry is facing challenges and one of them is the shortage of truck drivers.
-Where really lies the problem?
+Today the trucking industry is facing challenges, and one of them is the shortage of truck drivers.
+What is the real issue here?

-Driving requires multitasking, which requires alertness.
-To be alert one needs to be in a good physical condition.
+Driving requires multitasking, which, in turn, demands alertness.
+To be alert one needs to be in good physical condition.
 This straightforward logic tells us that one is not happening (or at least at its best) without the other.
-That’s why these two characteristics are put together.
+That’s why these two characteristics go together.
 Alertness and good physical health will help truck drivers recognize and react to challenges on the road.
 Drivers should be able to easily evaluate a situation and react on time.

-This characteristic will help a trucker manage stressful situations easily.
-A long distance truck driver should not vent on his family, or the dispatcher every time a load is late or the truck breaks.
-Road conditions also affect this industry often meaning the driver has to be ready to change plans, timelines and routes.
-A truck driver has to have people skills because in fact drivers deal with many people all the time in their work hours.
-So, be polite and cool if you are going to be a good driver.
+This trait will help a trucker manage stressful situations efficiently.
+A long-distance truck driver should not take it out on his family or a dispatcher every time a load is late or the truck breaks down.
+Road conditions also affect this industry often meaning the driver has to be ready to adjust plans, timelines, and routes.
+The truck driver has to have people skills because, in fact, drivers deal with many people all the time during their work hours.
+So, be polite and cool if you want to be a good driver.

-Another important characteristics or rather a skill is being mechanically trained.
-Truck drivers should have basic understanding of the truck’s engine and mechanics so they can fix minor problems like changing a light bulb.
-The more a truck driver knows about mechanics the better for him and his packet in fact.
-It is an advantage that will allow a trucker to asses a mechanical break down and help him/her avoid possible overcharge at the auto repair shop.
+Another important trait, or rather a skill, is being mechanically trained.
+Truck drivers should have a basic understanding of the truck’s engine and mechanics, so they can fix minor problems like changing a light bulb, for example.
+The more a truck driver knows about the truck mechanics the better.
+It is an advantage that will allow them to assess a mechanical breakdown and help avoid possible overcharge at the auto repair shop.

 What do you think are the most important traits for truck drivers?
-Do you have what it takes to be a truck driver?
+Do you have what it takes to be one?